 AFF continues to help families overcome unfair disadvantages, which contradict the principles of the Armed Forces Covenant.
 So, we discussed this issue with the Department for Levelling Up, Housing and Communities (DLUHC) who, after reviewing the policy with their legal team, agreed to write a letter to all Local Authorities (LA) in England reminding them that so long as a serving person meets the criteria, the 50 per cent discount should be given.

-You may be asked to show your LA a copy of the soldier’s assignment order, or the license to occupy, along with the DLUHC letter; however, if you still have issues with securing the discount, please let AFF know by emailing housingsupport@aff.org.uk.
+AFF strongly advises that you obtain a letter from either your Chain of Command, Welfare Team or your Unit Admin Team that states you currently live in service provided accommodation provided by the Secretary of State and you pay CILOCT 365 days of the year.
+You may be asked to show your LA a copy of the serving person’s assignment order, or the license to occupy, along with the DLUHC letter; however, if you still have issues with securing the discount, please let AFF know by emailing housingsupport@aff.org.uk.

 Families having problems obtaining this discount should show their local authority the SIs and, if still unsuccessful, should contact the AFF Housing Specialist at housingsupport@aff.org.uk.